 John Paul Rathbone was appointed Latin America Editor in April 2010, having previously edited the FT's Lex column.
 He joined the FT in 2008 from Breaking Views, where he was a financial commentator for several years and founding correspondent.
 Prior to that, he worked at Reuters and the World Bank.
 Mr Rathbone is a graduate of Oxford University, where he read Anthropology, and Columbia University, where he earned a Master's in Economics.
 He became a senior member of St Antony’s College, Oxford, in 2006.
 He is the author of The Sugar King of Havana: the rise and fall of Julio Lobo, Cuba's last tycoon.

 President Trump’s pledge to tear up trade deals and impose border tariffs could have far-reaching consequences for the agriculture industry in the Americas.
-For many major producers such as Brazil, Argentina and others, it could offer opportunities to further expand ties with food-importing countries which have traditionally relied on the US.
-At the same time, customers in fast-growing markets such as China and Asia are consolidating and using their size to buy directly from producers in the Americas and other regions.
-International trading companies and their regional counterparts, will discuss these themes and examine the opportunities they present as trade flows evolve.
+For many major producers such as Brazil, Argentina and others, it could offer opportunities to further expand ties with food importing countries which have traditionally relied on the US.
+At the same time, customers in fast-growing markets such as China and Asia, are consolidating and using their size to buy directly from producers in the Americas and other regions.
+International trading companies and their regional counterparts, will discuss these themes and examine the opportunities this presents as trade flows evolve.
 In Argentina, President Mauricio Macri’s tax reforms could be leading a shift in growers’ planting choices.
 What will this mean for the country’s farmers and traders?

 As the mining industry emerges from a protracted downturn, it is facing a new set of challenges.
 Workers, hit hard by years of relentless cost cutting, are now pushing for higher wages from companies still focused on strengthening their balance sheets and improving productivity.
 This is leading to strikes and supply disruptions for key metals like copper.
 The industry also needs to rebuild trust with investors and prove that it can grow again without repeating the expensive mistakes of the past.
 The panel will also discuss the outlook for mining in Argentina, which boasts significant deposits of lithium, one of the raw materials helping to power the growth of electric cars.
 In addition, much of the country remains unexplored, something that could catch the attention of international miners who are looking for new deposits.

-Trade finance is the lifeblood of the commodities industry and an integral part of the global economy.
+Trade finance is the lifeblood of the commodities industry and a key part of the global economy.
 In this panel, senior bankers and industry executives will discuss the key trends and issues shaping the provision of commodity trade finance across the continent.
-What sort of tools are most suited to the region, what are the challenges to doing business across the continent and how can these be addressed?
+What sort of tools are most suited to the region, what are the key challenges to doing business across the continent and can these be addressed?
 Special focus will be paid to Argentina where interest rates present a unique challenge.
 The panel will also examine the outlook for deal-making.

 Argentina is one of the windiest and sunniest places in the world.
 The government wants to harness this natural bounty to generate a fifth of its power from renewable energy sources by 2025 - compared with less than 1 per cent today.
-A panel of experts will debate how realistic this target is and how Argentina can entice the foreign investment it needs to build a thriving renewables sector and a hub for Latin America in this fast-growing industry?
+But how realistic is this target and how can Argentina entice the foreign investment it needs to build a thriving renewables sector and a hub for Latin America in this fast-growing industry?
+A panel of experts will debate this topic.

 The vast Vaca Muerta formation in Patagonia boasts some of the largest reserves of shale oil and gas anywhere in the world, but so far production has failed to take off.
 With oil prices significantly higher than they were a year ago and drilling costs down, will that start to change?
 Foreign companies including Chevron, Dow, BP, Shell and Total, as well as Argentina’s state energy company YPF, recently agreed to invest $15bn a year in the country’s massive shale deposits in exchange for lower labour costs and extended state subsidies.
 What other steps should the government take to promote greater investment?
 Can lessons be learnt from other countries in the region?
 A panel of industry executives and experts will discuss the outlook and opportunities for oil and gas in Argentina.